Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/gourd-leshy.md

   - name: "Change Shape"
     desc: "⬻ ([[concentrate]], [[polymorph]], [[primal]], [[transmutation]]);  As leaf leshy, except the gourd leshy transforms into a gourd-bearing plant."
   - name: "Ensnare"
     desc: "  When the gourd leshy damages a creature with a fist or seed [[Strike]], vines lash out from the leshy (or seed) and wrap around the target's limbs.
 The target must attempt a DC 17 Reflex save.
-On a failure, the target takes a –10-foot status penalty to its Speed for 1 round; on a critical failure, the target is [[immobilized|immobilized]] for 1 round and the penalty to Speed lasts for 1 minute."
+On a failure, the target takes a –10-foot status penalty to its Speed for 1 round; on a critical failure, the target is [[rules/conditions.md#Immobilized|immobilized]] for 1 round and the penalty to Speed lasts for 1 minute."

 speed: 25 feet